 TEMPLATES FOR VERSION 2 LABORATORY AND STAND BASED LTMS

-<Test Name> LTMS Requirements (A Laboratory Based Severity Adjustment System)
+Cummins ISB LTMS Requirements (A Laboratory Based Severity Adjustment System)

-The following are the specific <Test Name> calibration test requirements.
+The following are the specific Cummins ISB calibration test requirements.

 A. Reference Oils and Parameters

 The prediction error monitoring parameter is Parameter 1 and the severity adjustment only parameter is Parameter 2.
 The reference oils required for test stand and test laboratory calibration are reference oils accepted by the ASTM <Test Name> Surveillance Panel.
 The targets and standard deviations for the current reference oils for each parameter are presented below.